dgruzd/mobile_detect/README.md

 # MobileDetect

-Mobile_Detect is a lightweight gem for detecting mobile devices.
+mobile_detect is a lightweight gem for detecting mobile devices.
 It uses the user-agent string combined with specific HTTP headers to detect the mobile environment.

 ## Installation